-With Thanksgiving being reduced to a fraction of its former power, nothing stands between the onslaught of advertising screaming at the populace to do their holiday shopping now or they'll ruin Christmas for everyone and make baby Jesus cry.

-This farcical facade of concern for the consumer is a pernicious pandering ploy playing on the pressure to have holiday plans signed, sealed and delivered in preceding July.
+With Thanksgiving being reduced to a fraction of its former power, nothing stands between the onslaught of advertising screaming at the This farcical facade of concern for the consumer is a pernicious pandering ploy playing on the pressure to have holiday plans signed, sealed and delivered in preceding July.
 In reality, the weeks that lie between Halloween and Thanksgiving were meant to be the calm before the storm of all the humbugging winter holidays.